glutanimate/anki-addons-misc/docs/descriptions.md

 **CREDITS AND LICENSE**

 *Copyright (c) 2017 [Glutanimate](https://github.com/Glutanimate)*

+This add-on was commissioned by a fellow Anki user.
+All credit for the original idea goes to them.

 Licensed under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl.html).
 The code for this add-on is available on [![GitHub icon](https://glutanimate.com/logos/github.svg) GitHub](https://github.com/Glutanimate/anki-addons-misc).